VidBee vs. Stacher

 How do you add subtitles in Stacher?

-In Stacher, subtitles depend on yt-dlp flags — you toggle subtitle download and select a language in the settings, then choose whether to embed or save as SRT.
-VidBee exposes the same yt-dlp subtitle options in a clearer UI, adds multi-language batch subtitle pulls, and can auto-generate translations for supported platforms like YouTube and Bilibili.
+In Stacher, subtitles depend on yt-dlp flags: you toggle subtitle download and select a language in the settings, then choose whether to embed or save as SRT.
+VidBee exposes comparable yt-dlp subtitle options inside its desktop queue, adds multi-language batch subtitle pulls, and can auto-generate translations for supported platforms like YouTube and Bilibili.

 Why won't Stacher downloads start?